 Most men want bigger arms.
 The problem is, most men just don’t train for bigger arms the correct way.
 It sounds simple enough – do a lot of arm exercise.
 How hard can it be?
 But there’s the problem – it’s not quite as simple as performing hundreds of bicep curls.
-There’s far more to building big arms than bicep curls!
+There’s far more to building big arms than bicep curls.
+We explained how to build your arms the fast way on this article.

 There are certain principles when it comes to building muscle.
 Follow these principles and really quite quickly you’ll be making progress.
 Take a picture of yourself in front of the mirror every 4 weeks and see how different you look after each one.
 You’ll be amazed at how quickly you can grow when you train properly!